jcgueriaud1/cooking-club/docs/2__event-store.md

 ## Summary

-Currently the data is fetched in the view.
+Currently the view fetches the data.
 If we continue this way, the view is directly bounded to the backend.
 That will be an issue if we want to cache the data for the offline or if we want to share the same data in different views.

-In this chapter we will:
+In this step we will:

 - Create an event store that contains the logic to fetch the data
 - Update the view